Vyral/john-stenberg/_posts/2021-07-30-the-pros-cons-and-questions-you-should-ask-when-buying-a-condo.md

 excerpt: 'Here’s my advice on the pros and cons of buying a condo in today’s market. '
 enclosure:
 pullquote: >-
-  “Buying a condo could be an affordable way to invest in a housing market you would otherwise miss out on.”
+  Buying a condo could be an affordable way to invest in a housing market you would otherwise miss out on.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true